Fact sheet – Setting an approved ex-manufacturer price for new or extended listings

 The cost plus method is most commonly used in the case of stand-alone products, those recommended on the basis of acceptable cost-effectiveness and where no specific relativity exists, or when recommending a benchmark price for a therapeutic group.

 In these cases a gross margin may be granted based on the cost of manufacture.
 This margin can vary and is determined on a case by case basis.
-A margin on costs of around 30% is usually considered reasonable, but higher margins may be recommended for low volume products and lower ones may be recommended for high volume products.
+A margin on costs of around 30% is usually considered reasonable for new drug listings, but higher margins may be recommended for low volume products and lower ones may be recommended for high volume products.

 The cost plus method relies on responsible persons’ cost information (usually presented on a PB11b form) which provides for a detailed breakdown of the manufacturing costs including landed cost, packaging, drug content, quality assurance, plant and equipment, manufacturing overheads and Therapeutic Goods Administration (TGA) fees.